 Arrival into London Heathrow was 10 minutes ahead of schedule.
 Aircraft parked at quite a distant gate in Terminal 2, requiring a long walk up and down to reach Immigration.
 Luckily it was a quiet time and used the automated immigration scanner and was out of the terminal in 10 minutes (with no checked baggage to collect).

 One expects First Class air travel to be good nowadays, and this was no exception with ANA delivering a very fine standard of product and service from checking in at Tokyo to deplaning in London.
 Staff service was impeccable, on the ground and onboard the flight.
-All of the product components (seat, catering, IFE, comfort) are of the highest world-class standard.
+All of the product components (seat, catering, IFE, comfort) are of a very high world-class standard.
 This trip was extremely comfortable and arrived feeling relaxed and refreshed which is not easy on a 12 hour flight.
 First class doesn’t come cheap (unless you’re using award upgrades etc), but ANA certainly try to ensure that you get value for money with this exclusive form of travel.
 Will hopefully be back for more of this fabulous ANA first class treatment.

 This flight report is based on fully paid tickets, not airline discounted or complimentary tickets.